 If your townhouse is located inside a housing community, you should be looking to get condo coverage.
 Whether you’re renting the space or own the townhouse, your HOA or condo master policy will only cover select perils to common areas of the building.
 It’s always a good idea to get personal insurance.

-Is an HO6 Insurance Policy Tax Deductible?
+Is a Condo Insurance Policy Tax Deductible?

 Most homeowners insurance policies, HO6 insurance included, won’t allow you to deduct tax from its premiums.
 But you could still qualify for a tax deduction in the following cases:

 - You use your condo as a home office